filecoin-saturn/L1-node/docs/faq.md

 ### When do I receive my FIL payouts?

-FIL payouts are finalized at the end of every month and payouts are made shortly thereafter -- within the following few days.
+Node earnings, in FIL, are finalized at the end of every month and payouts are made shortly thereafter -- within the following few days.
+So you can expect to receive your FIL payout -- for prior month's earnings -- within the first week of every calendar month.

 ### How do I receive my FIL payout?